2015 Flickers' Youth Film Jury

 recognized, film festival, as well as aid in the festival’s long-standing commitment to supporting creativity and nurturing young talent.

-The student jury will be made up of a selected group of Rhode Island high school students who are entering their
+The student jury will be made up of a selected group of Rhode Island, Massachusetts and Connecticut (southern New England) high school students who are entering their

 junior or senior year; though students who have graduated this year are also encouraged to apply.